Gay Liberation Front: Canada

 The first gay liberation groups identifying with the Gay Liberation Front movement in Canada were in Montreal, Quebec.
-The Front de Libération Homosexual (FLH) was formed in November 1970, in response to a call for organised activist groups in the city by the publication Mainmise.
+The Front de Libération Homosexuel (FLH) was formed in November 1970, in response to a call for organised activist groups in the city by the publication Mainmise.
 Another factor in the group's formation was the response from police against gay establishments in the city after the suspension of civil liberties by Prime Minister Pierre Trudeau in the fall of 1970.
 This group was short-lived; they were disbanded after over forty members were charged for failure to procure a liquor license at one of the group's events in 1972.

 A Vancouver, British Columbia group calling itself the Vancouver Gay Liberation Front emerged in 1971, mostly out of meetings from a local commune, called Pink Cheeks.
 The group gained support from The Georgia Straight, a left-leaning newspaper, and opened a drop-in centre and published a newsletter.
 The group struggled to maintain a core group of members, and competition from other local groups, such as the Canadian Gay Activists Alliance (CGAA) and the Gay Alliance Toward Equality (GATE), soon led to its demise.